Before There Were Lights: The Story of Electricity in the U.S.

 |Workmen string lines to bring TVA electricity to Valley farmers.
 (Photo courtesy of the New Deal Network)|

-President Franklin Roosevelt believed strongly that America?s farming areas should have the same access to electricity as cities.
+President Franklin Roosevelt believed strongly that America's farming areas should have the same access to electricity as cities.
 In 1935 the Rural Electric Administration was created to bring electricity to rural areas like the Tennessee Valley.

 By 1939 the percentage of rural homes with electricity had risen to 25 percent.
 The Tennessee Valley Authority also set up the Electric Home and Farm Authority to help farmers buy electric appliances like stoves and washing machines.
-Farm families of that time found these helpful electric appliances made their lives much easier.
+Farm families of that time found that these helpful electric appliances made their lives much easier.